matejtarca/FullstackJSTaskT9/README.md

 ```

 ### Running locally
-To run locally create `.env` file in the `t9api/` directory and specify port for the api to run at.
+To run the API locally create `.env` file in the `t9api/` directory and specify port for the API to run at.
 Example of .env file:
 ```
 PORT=3000
 ```